The Scottish Parliament is committed to reducing its carbon footprint and using fewer resources.

 Annual sustainable development report

-The Parliament’s environmental impact between 2019 and 2020 is set out in the sustainable development report.
+The Parliament’s environmental impact from 2020 to 2021 is set out in the sustainable development report.

 How the Parliament’s local ecosystem is supported and protected is set out in the Scottish Parliamentary Corporate Body (SPCB) biodiversity statement.